 Conclusion

 In conclusion, taking a screenshot of the Windows 10 Login Screen requires modifying the registry and using the Snipping Tool.
 It is essential to take a full backup of the registry and create a system restore point before modifying it.
 Following the recommended steps, one can take a full-screen snip of the login screen using the Snipping Tool launched from the Ease of Access button on the Lock Screen.
-Once the screenshot is taken, it can be copied and pasted into any program using Ctrl + V shortcut or printed to a PDF or XPS file.
+Once the screenshot is taken, it can be copied and pasted into any program using the Ctrl + V shortcut or printed to a PDF or XPS file.
 It is important to note that modifying the wrong registry key can make Windows unresponsive, so it is necessary to be cautious while performing these steps.

 You might also be interested in the following articles:-